rungwiroon/BlazorGoogleMaps/README.md

 ```

 ## Known Issues
-Adding map in razor page without _Host.cshtml use  RenderComponentAsync<T> to render componenent or/and try changing the Rendermode to Server in the host file
+Adding map in razor page without _Host.cshtml use  RenderComponentAsync<T> to render component or/and try changing the Rendermode to Server in the host file

 Server Side issue with Route DirectionsResult when using DirectionsRequestOptions all paths are included (all set to false).
 MaximumReceiveMessageSize reaches limit of 32kb.
 Then limit should be increased or set to null (unlimited)
 ```